genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 Albumin,g/L,10.0,80.0
 Alcohol units per week,units/week,0.0,350.0
 ```
 So, for example, there is a "2h postprandial glucose" trait which is reported in "millimol/L" excluding any value <0.6 millimol/L or over 45.0 millimol/L.

+## Phenotype data
+The pipeline imports G&H phenotype data from `/library-red/phenotypes_rawdata/`, that is, from the following sources:
+1. DSA__BartHealth_NHS_Trust: Secondat care data from the Barts Health NHS Trust